YasodhaHeshan/IOT-project/Docs/report.md

 ### Hardware Implementation

 The system utilizes the following components:

-- NodeMCU ESP8266/ESP32 as the main controller
+- **NodeMCU ESP8266/ESP32 as the main controller**: These microcontrollers serve as the central processing units of the system, handling data collection from sensors, executing control algorithms, and communicating with the cloud for data storage and remote access.

-- DHT22 sensors for temperature and humidity monitoring
+- **DHT22 sensors for temperature and humidity monitoring**: These sensors provide accurate measurements of temperature and humidity levels within the greenhouse.
+The data collected is crucial for maintaining optimal growing conditions and triggering automated control actions.

-- Soil moisture sensors
+- **Soil moisture sensors**: These sensors measure the moisture content in the soil, ensuring that plants receive the right amount of water.
+The data helps in automating irrigation processes, preventing both overwatering and underwatering.

-- Light-dependent resistors (LDR)
+- **Light-dependent resistors (LDR)**: LDRs are used to monitor light intensity in the greenhouse.
+This information is essential for controlling artificial lighting systems to supplement natural light, ensuring plants receive adequate light for photosynthesis.

-- Relay modules for actuator control
+- **Relay modules for actuator control**: Relay modules act as switches that control various actuators such as water pumps, ventilation fans, and lighting systems.
+They enable the system to execute control actions based on sensor data and predefined thresholds.

-- Water pumps and ventilation fans
+- **Water pumps and ventilation fans**: These actuators are responsible for regulating water supply and air circulation within the greenhouse.
+Water pumps ensure efficient irrigation, while ventilation fans help maintain optimal temperature and humidity levels by promoting air exchange.

 ### Software Architecture